openedx/tutor-contrib-aspects/README.rst

 Aspects is a community developed effort combining the Cairn project by Overhang.io and the OARS project by EduNEXT, OpenCraft, and Axim Collaborative.

-Note: Aspects is in heavy development and not yet production ready!
+Note: Aspects is beta and not yet production ready!
 Please feel free to experiment with the system and offer feedback about what you'd like to see by adding Issues in this repository.
+Current details on the beta progress can be found here: https://openedx.atlassian.net/wiki/spaces/COMM/pages/3861512203/Aspects+Beta

 Compatibility
 -------------